tmerrr/react-bank/README.md

 Re-doing the Bank Tech Test, using React

-Tested using Jest and Enzyme
+Tested using Jest and Enzyme.